ucesys/dremio-toolkit/README.md

 Dremio Toolkit supports only Dremio Enterprise software.
 It does not support Community Edition.

+All Dremio Toolkit commands exit with:
+<li>0 if no error has been encountered,
+<li>1 for a fatal error, and
+<li>2 if only non-fatal errors have been encountered.
+<br><br>
+Please note that some errors may be absolutely fine depending on the state of the environment.
+For example, a Data Source maybe not available at the time of running the script which is probably normal for a development environment.

 ## create_snapshot

 Dremio provides a backup utility out of the box.